elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-01-16-aws-nitro-enclave.md

 - Flexible
 - Additional isolation and security

 Enclaves are great for processing sensitive data as they are fully isolated from the parent.
 They can also integrate with AWS KMS **(Key Management Service)**.
-Meaning only attested enclaves are allow to decrypt with the KMS key.
+Meaning only attested enclaves are allowed to decrypt with the KMS key.
 Providing them extra layers of security.

 ## Example Implementation